diocomweb/website/docs/programs/ambassador_registration_program.md

 ## Rewards

-Ambassadors will be eligible for reward programs, such as the [Bandwidth Growth Program](/docs/programs/bandwidth_growth_program.html), other programs, and airdrops.
+Everyone participating in the referral program will also be eligible for reward programs, such as the [Bandwidth Growth Program](/docs/programs/bandwidth_growth_program.html), other programs, and airdrops.

 ## Governance